Will the Lakers cover the spread vs. the Trail Blazers? Promo Codes, Betting Trends, Records ATS

 Lakers Betting Records & Stats

-- Los Angeles' games have gone over the point total in three out of eight opportunities (37.5%).
+- Los Angeles' 12 games this season have gone over this contest's total of 222.5 points seven times.

+- Los Angeles' games this year have an average total of 228.8, 6.3 more points than this matchup's over/under.

-- Los Angeles has entered the game as favorites five times this season and won three of those games.
+- This season, Los Angeles has been favored eight times and won five of those games.

-- Los Angeles has not entered a game this season with shorter moneyline odds than -450.
+- Los Angeles has played as a favorite of -300 or more once this season and won that game.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!